lorrli274/next/courses/community/Hamani/Getting Started/Lessons/Getting Started/04-Writing Our First Test.md

 end
 ```

-info> that, although Hanami is ready for a Behavior Driven Development workflow out of the box, it is in no way bound to any particular testing framework -- nor does it come with special integrations or libraries.
+Note that, although Hanami is ready for a Behavior Driven Development workflow out of the box, it is in no way bound to any particular testing framework -- nor does it come with special integrations or libraries.

 We'll go with [Minitest](https://github.com/seattlerb/minitest) here (which is the default), but we can use [RSpec](http://rspec.info) by creating the project with `--test=rspec` option.
 Hanami will then generate helpers and stub files for it.

-Please check .env.test in case you need to tweak the database URL.
+Please check _.env.test_ in case you need to tweak the database URL.

 We have to migrate our schema in the test database by running: